 Daniel Goleman's Emotional Intelligence Theory Explained

-With regard to emotional intelligence, Daniel Goldman was not the first to articulate the concept.
+With regard to emotional intelligence, Daniel Goleman was not the first to articulate the concept.
 However, in the double role of psychologist and journalist, Goleman made the elements of emotional intelligence accessible to broad segments of society.
 His best-selling books — beginning with “Emotional Intelligence”(1995) — have already changed how some businesses interact with clients and some managers recruit employees.
 His impact has been even more profound on education.

 Thanks to Goleman, educators now recognize that emotional intelligence is every bit as important to learning as intellectual prowess or IQ.
 As a result, tens of thousands of schools throughout the world currently incorporate “social and emotional learning” in their curricula.
 In some schools, courses geared toward developing emotional intelligence are mandatory.